geertj/gruvi/docs/concepts.rst

 Lockless operation
 ******************

-One of the biggest advantages of greenlets is that with a some effort, it is possible to write lockless concurrent programs.
-The idea behind lockless operation with greenlets is that there are no implicit context switches.
-All switches happen at well defined points in time, namely when the :meth:`Greenlet.switch` function is called.
+One of the biggest advantages of fibers is that with a some effort, it is possible to write lockless concurrent programs.
+The idea behind lockless operation with fibers is that there are no implicit context switches.
+All switches happen at well defined points in time, namely when the :meth:`gruvi.Fiber.switch` function is called.
 This means that if we can prevent this method from being called (either directly or indirectly) when updating a shared state in a non-atomic way, then the update will be safe and we can do it without locks.

 A trivial way to achieve not calling ``switch()``, is to simply not call any functions when updating a shared state.
 While this is a fool proof way, it is